monikamg/vue2-datepicker-updated/README.md

 ## Improved Features
 * Masking is done from the format given.
 * By Default Picker will open in Current Month.
 This can be changed with 'defaultDate' prop.
+* Bug Fix - On user input PM string can be given for date time
 ## Demo

 ![image](https://github.com/mengxiong10/vue2-datepicker/raw/master/screenshot/demo.PNG)